Keep Hardware Accelerated GPU Scheduling On or Off?

 Valorant HAGS on vs HAGS off | 5700X BAE

 From what we’ve seen thus far, turning HAGS on does you more good than harm.
-Sure, you may lose 1-2% performance, but that’s within margin of error.
-In the best-case scenario, your game will run much smoother and the worst that could happen is that it may crash, especially if it is an older title.
+Sure, you may lose 1-2% performance, but that’s within the margin of error.
+In the best-case scenario, your game will run much smoother, and the worst that could happen is that it may crash, especially if it is an older title.

 Just like how you need to try on a new shirt to see if it fits your size, it’s best if you try HAGS yourself to see if it suits your needs.